SergiyRedchyts/RepData_PeerAssessment1/PA1_template.md

 For this part we will use the wday() function and the dataset with the filled-in missing values (*data1*).

-1. Creating a new factor variable in the dataset with two levels – “weekday” and “weekend” indicating whether a given date is a weekday or weekend day.
+1. Creating a new factor variable in the dataset with two levels â€“ â€œweekdayâ€ and â€œweekendâ€ indicating whether a given date is a weekday or weekend day.

 ```r
 data1 <- mutate(data1, day = wday(date)) # add day number as a new variable